February 6th History, Trivia, and Fun Facts

 Kurt Cobain recorded a theme for The Ren & Stimpy Show, but Nickelodeon rejected it.

-If there are an infinite amount of alternate universes, then there must be an alternate universe in which somebody figured out how destroy all other alternate universes and already did so.
+If there are an infinite amount of alternate universes, then there must be an alternate universe in which somebody figured out how to destroy all other alternate universes and already did so.
 And, there must be another guy from another universe who stopped him.